alexphi314/grnd-track/README.md

 In order to generate a ground track, run _initialize_track.py_.
 To see all options:
 `python initialize_track -h`.

 Initial conditions are required.
-To input Keplerian orbit elements, write a file in the following format:
+To input Keplerian orbit elements, write a file in the following format (one per line):

 epoch (UTC)
 semi-major axis (m)